Photo: Bryan Dearsley / LuxuryUK

 Christie used to frequent the Burgh Island Hotel when it was a private home in the late 1920s.
 Surrounded by dramatic cliffs and often shrouded in ominous mists, one can see why the unique tidal island intrigued the author enough to set two of her most beloved mysteries here, Evil Under the Sun and And Then There Were None.

-I am a bit nervous to stay at the charming art deco hotel, afraid perhaps that its guests might start dropping off one by one.
+I am a bit nervous about staying at the charming Art Deco hotel, afraid perhaps that its guests might start dropping off one by one.
 If you have the chance, however, at least drop in at the island’s rustic and romantic Pilchard Inn, established in 1336, for a pint.

 What You Need to Know About the Agatha Christie Festival